DmEye/rdb_exporter/README.md

   "trace": "[insert_path_to_fdbtrace_text]"
 }
 ```
+Field "port" is the port which will be using by exporter.

 # Prometheus configuration file
 Prometheus can be configured from either a terminal and a configuration file.
 The most important settings are from which node prometheus scrapes metrics and time between two scrape queries.